nipo/nsl/lib/nsl_amba/axi4_stream/readme.rst

 that can transfer one beat from/to a stream.

 For full packets, there are `packet_send()` and `packet_receive()` procedures.
-For returned value, `packet_receive()` will dynamically allocate a `byte_stream`.
+For read data, `packet_receive()` will dynamically allocate a `byte_stream` or may receive an output byte_string.
+In the latter case, frame should have exactly the expected length.

 For usage examples, see `test/amba/axi4_stream_*` test benches implementation.

-There is a protocols assertion tester in component `axi4_stream_protocol_assertions`.
+There is a protocol assertion tester in component `axi4_stream_protocol_assertions`.
 It implements all relevant checks from ARM's DUI 0534-B.